Skip to main content

 Introduction to the diverse literatures and cultures of the global Middle Ages (approximately 500-1500 CE).
 Students will read works by medieval authors in Modern English translation, with particular attention to placing works in their historical and material contexts.
 Same as CWL 253 and MDVL 201.
 Prerequisite: Completion of the Composition I requirement.

-ENGL 204 - Renaissance Literature and Culture
+ENGL 206 - Enlightenment Literature and Culture

 ENGL 207 - Romantic Literature and Culture